 6690 Gulf of Mexico Drive, Longboat Key, (941) 383-4606, whitneylbk.com

 It’s all about the vibes at Whitney’s, an old Longboat Key gas station reborn as a stylish-yet-casual restaurant and hangout.
-I love the restaurant’s seamless indoor-outdoor flow, which keeps the area breezy and comfortable even on a hot day, and the detailed tropical landscaping makes you feel like you’re on vacation, even if you have to go to work in the morning.
+We love the restaurant’s seamless indoor-outdoor flow, which keeps the area breezy and comfortable even on a hot day, and the detailed tropical landscaping makes you feel like you’re on vacation, even if you have to go to work in the morning.
 The food will also put you at ease.
 When it first opened, in 2020, Whitney’s served a mix of fast-casual dishes from behind a counter.
 Because of the Covid-19 pandemic, the restaurant switched up its approach, offering traditional table service and beefing up its menu with fancier entrées like steak frites ($25) and sautéed snapper ($24).
 But you’ll still find a great burger ($14), a fresh-catch sandwich ($23) and fish tacos ($16), which happen to be the restaurant’s top seller.
 Order anything, sip one of the restaurant’s terrific cocktails and soak up the good feelings.
 It’s easy to spend way more time here than you intended.

 12306 46th Ave.
 W., Cortez, (941) 794-1243, starfishcompany.com